SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/infrequet-tier-monitors.md

 ### Alert Response page

-The Alert Page is where you can view granular details about an individual alert.
+The Alert page is where you can view granular details about an individual alert.
 [Learn more](https://help.sumologic.com/docs/alerts/monitors/alert-response/#alert-page).